-During my time working in healthcare I was always concerned about the causes of health issues that led people to seek care.
-I believe pursing my MPH allows me to answer these questions and gives me an opportunity to address factors that lead to negative health outcomes.
+During my time working in healthcare, I was always concerned about the causes of health issues that led people to seek care.
+I believe pursing my MPH allowed me to answer these questions and gave me an opportunity to address factors that lead to negative health outcomes.

-Have you had any particular professors or faculty members who have made an impact on you while at WVU?
+Did you have any particular professors or faculty members who made an impact on you while at WVU?

-Dr. Duval has made an impact on me during my time at WVU.
-His critical thinking skills have made me more perceptive and open-minded when looking at information and reviewing policies.
-His down to earth personality and life journey also inspires me to leave my comfort zone and explore new opportunities for personal growth.
+Dr. Duval made an impact on me during my time at WVU.
+His critical thinking skills made me more perceptive and open-minded when looking at information and reviewing policies.
+His down to earth personality and life journey also inspired me to leave my comfort zone and explore new opportunities for personal growth.

 What would you tell prospective students about WVU and the School of Public Health?